Patrick Maroon: Chicago Blackhawks and retirement (2024–2025)

 As a free agent from the Bruins, Maroon moved to his eighth and final NHL outfit after securing a one-year, $1.3 million contract with the Chicago Blackhawks on July 1, 2024.

 On March 22, 2025, Maroon announced in a pregame television interview before a game in his hometown St. Louis that he would be retiring at the end of the season.
 Maroon subsequently played his final NHL game in the Blackhawks' last home game of the season on April 13, forgoing the Blackhawks' two remaining road games.
 Maroon, alongside fellow retiree Alec Martinez, received a video tribute and standing ovation during the game, as well as a handshake line from the visiting Winnipeg Jets.

+Post-playing career

+Coaching

+On August 15, 2025, Maroon was named an assistant coach for the Muskegon Lumberjacks of the United States Hockey League.

 Personal life

 Maroon is married to Francesca Vangel, another St. Louis native whose family runs a restaurant called Charlie Gitto's.
 During the COVID-19 pandemic in Missouri, they distributed food from the restaurant to the Clayton Missouri Police Department and the City of Clayton Fire Department.
 Maroon has a son from a previous relationship.

 On November 30, 2022, after Bruins commentator Jack Edwards remarked about his weight during a game broadcast, Maroon donated $2,000 to a Tampa Bay charity to support those struggling with mental health and body image.